chauff/cse1500-web-transcripts/_lectures/security.md

 ### Data disclosure

-Data disclosure is a threat that is in the news, when a large company fails to protect sensitive or confedential information from users who should not have access to it - a recent example being [Facebook's leak of 419 million users' phone numbers](https://techcrunch.com/2019/09/04/facebook-phone-numbers-exposed/).
+Data disclosure is a threat that is in the news, when a large company fails to protect sensitive or confidential information from users who should not have access to it - a recent example being [Facebook's leak of 419 million users' phone numbers](https://techcrunch.com/2019/09/04/facebook-phone-numbers-exposed/).

 A less well-known example is a [2015 attack against VTech](http://www.computerworld.com/article/3009236/cybercrime-hacking/massive-vtech-hack-exposes-data-of-nearly-5-million-parents-and-over-200-000-kids.html), a global toy producer.
 In this instance the attackers gained access to nearly 5 million records of parents including their email addresses and passwords.
 Worst of all, while the passwords were stored encrypted, the security questions were stored in plain text, making them an easy target to exploit.
 This is problematic because many people reuse the same passwords and security questions across applications.